zack37/referral-codes/README.md

 ## Referral Code Generator

+_This package is now using ESM.
+Please use v2 is you still need commonjs._
+Requires Node v18+

 Generate unique, random, and hard to guess coupon / voucher codes.
 Use cases: promo codes, loyalty coupons, gift vouchers, in-app purchases, referral links